 Making a claim for reasonable provision

-Making a claim for reasonable provision - Under the Inheritance (Provision for Family and Dependents) Act 1975.
+Under the Inheritance (Provision for Family and Dependents) Act 1975.
 Family members, spouses, partners, children (inc adult children), friends and people who were financially dependent on the Deceased are eligible to make a claim under the Inheritance Act.

 Lack of mental capacity

 A Will may not be valid if the person making it is not deemed to be of sound mind.
-With the number of dementia cases rising, a Solicitor making the Will has a duty to ensure their client has the mental capacity to do so.
+With the number of dementia cases rising, the Solicitor making the Will has a duty to ensure their client has the mental capacity to do so.
 Known as the 'Golden Rule', if a Solicitor doubts the mental capacity of their client then an expert medical opinion should be sought.

 Lack of knowledge and approval of the terms of a Will